johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 # Using Tailwind system with Bodiless

-As discussed in other sections, Bodiless is preconfigured to use [TailwindCSS](https://tailwindcss.com) which is utility-first CSS framework.
+As discussed in other sections, BodilessJS is preconfigured to use [TailwindCSS](https://tailwindcss.com) which is utility-first CSS framework.
 While this is not strictly required, we highly recommend it to get the most out of the Bodiless Design System.
-If you are unfamiliar with Tailwind, you can learn more from one of
+If you are unfamiliar with Tailwind, you can learn more from:

 - [Tailwind on Github](https://github.com/tailwindcss/tailwindcss)
 - [Tailwind Docs](https://tailwindcss.com/docs/what-is-tailwind)

-Most of the site's styling can be defined with Tailwind and for the most part, Bodiless will defer to their documentation.
+Most of the site's styling can be defined with Tailwind and for the most part, BodilessJS will defer to Tailwind documentation.
 The following documentation either are specific Bodiless applications of Tailwind or important enough to call out to help direct to the specific Tailwind documentation.

 ## Tailwind Configuration File
 The sites tailwind configuration file, `tailwind.config.js`, can be found in